ssfsx17/ffpnp/pandoc-markdown/0810-Fencer.md

 | ---    |
 | TP: 30 |

-Defend action.
-While in this state, the next time an enemy misses an attack against you, you attack back at double P-Acc.
+Action with the same effect as _Default_.
+Additionally, while in this state, the next time an enemy misses an attack against you, you attack back at double P-Acc.

 **Swarmstrike**